klpurves/CollaborativeGitWorkshop/README.md

 # CollaborativeGitWorkshop
 Repository to workshop collaborative workflow on git

-The repo contains an Rmarkdwon (.rmd) file, a knitted html version of this markdown, and a .R file called File_info.R.
+The repo contains an Rmarkdown (.rmd) file, a knitted html version of this markdown, and a .R file called File_info.R.

 Google slides giving an introduction to the concept of git, commands, and the collaborative workflow here: https://docs.google.com/presentation/d/1v7zAdM7LgGWwgDtM3EVFMJd0AcKYqWYkXCJaB4AU-K4/edit?usp=sharing